-Easy pumpkin chocolate chip cookies, a small batch recipe to bake this fall.
+Pumpkin Chocolate Chip Cookie recipe, a Small Batch Cookie Recipe to bake this fall.
 So chewy, insanely thick, super soft and not cakey at all!
 These cookies are ready in under 30 minutes and require no mixer.

 Although it's 90 degrees F outside, but in my head I am in the fall state of mind.
 Dreaming about picking apples, carving pumpkins, wearing knitted socks, cozy boots and making pretty pies!
 I love fall more than I love these!